[ Printer Friendly Version ] [ Report Abuse ]

 "I got sick and it was contagious, mum was the only who already had it so she stayed with me."
 He looked up.
 Hugo seemed sad about it and was confused as to why he wasn't.
 "It's alright.
 I wish I could have gone; it would have been nice to go to America, but I don't hate that I've never been away.
 I'll go one day, I just haven't been yet."

 Hugo looked pensive.
 Contemplating, Lysander assumed.
 They stayed quiet while he did so, until Hugo broke into a grin and took his hand, pulling him up as he did so.
 "What are you doing?"

 "I'm thirsty," he replied.
 He dragged him into the kitchen and only let go at the counter.
 Lysander leant against it watched him retrieve two bottles of water from the fridge.
 "We're going to do it.
 When this is all over and we're out of here, you and I are going to go on holiday."
 He leaned across from Lysander.
-"We'll start at Disney World, so you can have the childhood holiday you missed, then we'll go wherever you want."
+"We'll start at Orlando, so you can have the childhood holiday you missed, then we'll go wherever you want."

 "Really?
 You'd do that for me?"